Free Diagnostic — Start Here Operator To Owner Program Autonomous Culture System

 What You'll Leave With

-• A team that has named the dynamics that have been operating under the surface
+• A team that has named what has been happening below the surface

-• Shared language for trust, accountability, and productive conflict
+• A shared language for trust, accountability, and healthy conflict

-• A set of team agreements that define how you will work together going forward
+• A clear set of team rules for how you will work together

-• Specific practices for maintaining and rebuilding trust when it fractures
+• Specific steps for keeping trust strong — and rebuilding it when it breaks

 04 · Who It's For